Part of Kathy Caprino’s series “Building a Better, Happier Career”

 The 5-step career growth process that I’ve personally developed in my coaching work (and via my training courses such as The Amazing Career Project and The Most Powerful You) takes clients through career growth and career change process in this way:

-3. Say YES!: This step encourages you to say YES! to your more compelling visions for the future, and helps you accept that you’re indeed worthy and deserving of what you dream of.
+- Say YES!: This step encourages you to say YES! to your most compelling visions for the future, and helps you accept that you’re indeed worthy and deserving of what you dream of.
 It’s about embracing opportunities that align with your values and passions, even if they push you out of your comfort zone.
-Saying YES is about committing to positive change – and to your highest visions and potential – and taking empowered action towards them.
+Saying YES! is about committing to positive change – and to your highest visions and potential – and taking empowered action towards them.

 5. Embrace the Discomfort

-Change is never easy, and career transitions—whether big or small—can be uncomfortable.
+Change is never easy, and career transitions—whether big or small—can be uncomfortable and sometimes anxiety-producing.
 However, as career coaches often remind their clients, growth rarely happens within your comfort zone.
 The discomfort you feel when tackling a career challenge is often a sign that you’re pushing yourself in the right direction.

-Embracing discomfort doesn’t mean ignoring fear or anxiety—it means acknowledging those feelings but not letting them stop you.
+Embracing discomfort doesn’t mean ignoring fear or anxiety—it means acknowledging those feelings but not letting them shut you down.
 It’s about understanding that discomfort is a natural part of the growth process and using it as fuel to keep moving forward.

 6. Stay Open to New and Different Possibilities